Browse a list of answers to common questions. If you don’t see an answer to your question, please send an email to firstname.lastname@example.org.

 Students are encouraged to work collaboratively, tackle complex problems, make substantial mental leaps, and grow in their ability to exercise independent, creative, and critical thinking.
 Although professors, teaching fellows, and coaches guide students sequentially through the courses designed to maximize opportunities for collaboration and community-building, students have the flexibility to work through the learning activities within each course at their own pace according to their individual schedules.

 Upon successful completion of their first year, students are invited to travel to New York City with a parent/guardian to attend the World Science Festival and observe some of the world’s greatest minds engage in vibrant discussions, debates, and performances that span the sciences and mathematics.
 Students unable to travel at that time are encouraged to participate virtually or in person at a future Festival.

 What Will Students Learn?

-Students are invited to complete 12 or more online learning experiences over the span of two years.
+Students are invited to complete around five online learning experiences over the span of one year.
 Courses typically consist of three, 60-90 minute sessions, and are intended to be completed within 3-4 weeks.
 The courses feature the following elements:

 - Video lectures often supplemented by animations illustrating difficult concepts